dertom95/addon_bake_groups/README.md

 ![bakegroupspanel](img/02_scene_props.png)

 2 = Create 'bake group'
-3 = process all(!) 'bake groups' and bake its textures
+3 = process all(!) 'bake groups' and bake its textures (*blender will become unresponsive during the whole process!
+This might take a while.
+The only feedback can be seen in the console*)
 1 = save the textures afterwards. **Caution:** The textures need to have a valid filepath (saved somewhere or loaded it from file)

 ![bakegroupspanel](img/03_overview.png)